mohdAffancodes/mohdAffancodes.github.io/README.md

 # Mostly JS games
 and a CLOCK website

-I have some packages too made with
+I have some releases too made with
 # ELECTRON
 Namely a clock(analogue) deskstop app
 &